pranitashah17/ReadMe/BuyerGroup.md

 Available Limit is the amount remaining upto which an entity can place an order/s.

-Availabe Limit is dependent on Group's Limit, Group's Outstanding, DCL or Insuarance Limit.
+Availabe Limit is dependent on Group's Limit, Group's Outstanding, DCL or Insurance Limit.

 Available Limit is calculated by the formula:
   * Available Limit == min[(Group Limit - Group Outstanding), X],